How NFT Law is shaping the future of the NFT art market

 NFT Law and the Future of the Crypto Market – The Rise and Rise of NFTs

 Are there any written regulations for NFT Law?
-Is there any observation over the transactions?
+Is there any observation of the transactions?

 First, we should know what NFTs are;